-From our findings and relevant previous studies, it is clear that there are some major reasons leading to this increase in the prevalence of Brucellosis such as educational status, previous knowledge, and being at occupational exposure such as diary workers and slaughterhouse workers, and these risk factors should be addressed in order to control and prevent the disease.
-The health authorities need to highlight on the health education of the population especially among those in contact with animals to raise their awareness about Zoonotic diseases, the method of transmission from animal to human, and how to treat the residents of animal and their products.
+From our findings and relevant previous studies, it is clear that there are some significant reasons leading to this increase in the prevalence of Brucellosis, such as educational status, prior knowledge, and being at occupational exposure, such as dairy and slaughterhouse workers.
+These risk factors should be addressed to control and prevent the disease.
+The health authorities need to highlight the health education of the population, especially those in contact with animals, to raise their awareness about Zoonotic diseases, the method of transmission from animal to human, and how to treat the residents of animal and their products.
 The role of animal health and veterinary health care can be strengthened by early discovering and excluding the infected animals from the herd.
-Additionally, the health authority should start to treat the infected animals and humans promptly and follow up with the livestock, and advise the animal owners about the methods to be used in diagnosis and treatment.
-Furthermore, the population needs to be educated about avoiding drinking unpasteurized milk and eating raw meat, as this is a social habit present in certain communities.
-Moreover, the vaccination of animals is crucial to eradicating the disease
+Additionally, the health authority should start treating infected animals and humans promptly, following up with the livestock, and advising the animal owners about the methods to be used in diagnosis and treatment.
+Furthermore, the population needs to be educated about avoiding drinking unpasteurized milk and eating raw meat, as this is a social habit present in specific communities.
+Moreover, the vaccination of animals is crucial to eradicating the disease.